skip to main content

 Order of Election for the Purpose of Considering Bond Measures

-At the June 25, 2024, Regular Board meeting, the CUESD Board of Trustees approved Resolution 23/24-15 calling for an election authorizing the issuance of general obligation bonds.
-The bond measure (Measure J) will meet the ongoing capital improvement needs of the District.
+At the June 25, 2024, Regular Board meeting, the Corning Union Elementary School District Board of Trustees approved Resolution 23/24-15 calling for an election to authorize the issuance of general obligation bonds.
+Measure J was placed before voters to help meet the District’s ongoing capital improvement needs.

 Celebrting the Passage of Measure J